 With this sample App you are able to send messages through the ‘Message’ TextField.
 All messages, sent and received, will show up in a TextView below the ‘Message’ TextField -remember that with the iOS 7 controls the TextFields don’t have edges by default so you won’t be seeing anything there until you send or receive a message 🙂

-You can also over the counter xanax alternative initiate a call by entering the name of the party you wish to reach and pressing ‘Dial’ (remember that there is no media implemented yet).
+You can also initiate a call by entering the name of the party you wish to reach and pressing ‘Dial’ (remember that there is no media implemented yet).
 Similarly, you are able to receive an incoming call by pressing ‘Answer’ while ringing.
 Below I have just called alice:

 A quick tour on the RestComm Client iOS SDK code